-- 1. Place the ATV on a level surface. - 2.
-Check the engine oil level on a cold engine.

-If the engine was started before checking the oil level, be sure to warm up the engine sufficiently, and then wait at least ten minutes until the oil settles for an accurate reading.

-3. Remove the engine oil filler cap, and then wipe the dipstick off with a clean rag.
+- 1. Place the ATV on a level surface. - Start the engine, warm it up for several minutes, and then turn it off. - Wait a few minutes until the oil settles before checking. - 4.
+Remove the engine oil filler cap, and then wipe the dipstick off with a clean rag.

+- 1. Engine oil filler cap

+- 2. Dipstick

-- 1. Engine oil filler cap - 4.
-Insert the dipstick into the filler hole (without screwing it in), and then remove it again to check the oil level.
+- Insert the dipstick into the filler hole (without screwing it in), and then remove it again to check the oil level.

-- 1. Dipstick

-- 2. Maximum level mark

-- 3. Minimum level mark
+- 1. Maximum level mark - 2.
+Minimum level mark